-- Temporary: Lubrication, moisture chamber
+- Temporary: lubrication, moisture chamber used at varying intervals.

 - Ointments are more effective in corneal protection; however, they often substantially blur vision.

 - If this is not effective or if the paralysis is expected to persist, more permanent therapy would include procedures which narrow the palpebral fissure such as tarrsorhaphy (see below)